State of AI Media Generation

 • Left-side images won 51.0% of decisive (non-tie) votes, close to the 50% you'd expect if position doesn't matter.

-• Only 7.8% of matchups were ties, meaning voters could tell the difference in most head-to-head comparisons.
+• Only 7.8% of matchups were ties, meaning voters could tell the difference most of the time.

 • 20 competitions cover prompts ranging from "Adorable Baby Animals in Sunny Meadow" to "Apollo 11: Journey to Tranquility" to "Vintage Cafe Logo."